Steroid Rosacea: Causes, Signs, and Treatment

 • Wood's lamp examination

-Treatment for Steroid Rosacea
+What Are the Treatment Options for Steroid Rosacea?

-Steroid rosacea is typically managed by addressing the underlying causes and minimizing triggers to improve skin health.
+Treatment for Steroid rosacea is typically managed by addressing the underlying causes and minimizing triggers to improve skin health.

 • Topical Metronidazole: A common treatment for steroid rosacea, topical metronidazole helps reduce inflammation and redness associated with the condition.